phndiaye/phndiaye.github.io/_posts/2013-12-16-my-awesome-linux-environment.md

     **Chromium** is the base of the Google Chrome web browser.
 It's open source and heavily improved by the community.
 Being the codebase of Chrome, it's not a lot different of it.
-The missing parts are the PDF reader (Adobe Reader), and the NSA backdoors.
+The missing parts are the PDF reader (Adobe Reader) and some other stuffs ...
 It supports Chrome Extensions.

 * Transmission